jido/ebb-backup/README.md

 ebb pull
 ```

-Pull the latest changes from the repositories related by cloning.
+Pull all the latest changes from the repositories related by cloning.
-If the pull generates conflicts, prompts the user to resolve them.

 The command also accepts a remote repository location as argument.